 Dr. Anita Wohlmannwiss.
 Mitarbeiterin, Abteilung Banerjee

-I am a postdoctoral researcher interested in interdisciplinary topics that link American literary and cultural studies to medicine, pharmacology, sociology, film, and television studies.
+I am interested in interdisciplinary topics that link American literary and cultural studies to medicine, pharmacology, sociology, film, and television studies.
 My background in film studies and film editing inspired me to write my Master’s thesis on novelizations, i.e. books that are written after or parallel to the release of a film.
-In my doctoral thesis, I looked at cultural and sociological concepts from age studies and applied them to contemporary American novels and films.
-I also co-edited a volume on the representation of age and aging in television series, and I was able to publish several articles on the intersections of medicine, narrative, metaphors, and life writing.
+In my doctoral thesis Aged Young Adults, I applied cultural and sociological concepts in age studies to contemporary American novels and films.
+With Maricel Oró-Piqueras, I co-edited the volume Serializing Age on the representation of age and aging in television series.
+I also published articles on the intersections of medicine, narrative, metaphors, and life writing in peer-reviewed international journals.

-My teaching, so far, has focused on Medical Humanities, gender, film and television, life writing, literary studies (introduction) and study skills.
-I have also held workshops on Narrative Medicine, teaching film, teaching argumentation, age and aging in film as well as editing and film analysis.
-From my involvement with the program “Kollegiales Coaching” at JGU’s Center for Quality Assurance and Development (ZQ), I take an interest in and commitment to innovative and competence-oriented teaching methods that help students unfold their full academic and personal potential, enjoy their studies and feel well equipped when they leave university.
+My teaching focuses on illness narratives, gender, film and television, life writing, introduction to literary studies and study skills.
+I facilitate workshops on Narrative Medicine, art and medicine, teaching film, teaching argumentation, age and aging in film as well as editing and film analysis.
+From my involvement with the program “Kollegiales Coaching” at JGU’s Center for Quality Assurance and Development (2013-2014), I take an interest in and commitment to innovative and competence-oriented teaching methods that help students unfold their full academic and personal potential, enjoy their studies and feel well equipped when they leave university.

 Dr. Anita Wohlmann